The 4 Most Common Nonprofit Startup Mistakes

 4. Not Building an Effective Board

 If there is one thing that could make or break your new nonprofit, it might be not putting together an active board.
 Your first board members represent your "circle of influence."
 They should be people who have resources, influence, and lots of other contacts.
 Your board members should believe in your organization's mission and be willing to sell that mission to others.
 They should be able to open doors for you.

 I asked several experts what mistakes they see nonprofit startups make and how to avoid them:

 - Stephen Jones, of Villanova University, said, "I think it is important to follow your mission.
-You should start out with a well-structured plan for your activities and the staff who will carry them out.
+You should start with a well-structured plan for your activities and the staff who will carry them out.
 Hire the best people to get the job done.
 Sometimes non-profits want to pay less for staff.
-It is better to have fewer staff but more competent ones."
+It is better to have less staff but more competent ones."

 - Daniel Halperin, a consultant, offered this bit of advice: "Being too general.
 As a non-profit, it's easy to get drawn into many different projects.
 But in your early stages, it's OK to be a little selfish and focus only on your cause.
-Develop focused mission statement.
+Develop a focused mission statement.
 Commit to it, write it down, share it, and read it often.
 As you succeed in your mission and emerge from 'new' status, you can spread out and partner with other groups on more diverse projects."

 - Craig Weinrich, of Maryland Nonprofits, said, " Not joining their state's association of nonprofits.
 By being a member, you get the tools and training needed to sustain the nonprofit, a help desk for questions, and information on local, state and federal regulations."
 Find your state association here.